 Advertisers, ad networks, retailers, or agencies are paying publishers (affiliates) to run advertisements or embed affiliate links in their content.
-The cut for certain publishers (bloggers, advertisers, industry content creators) depends on the commission structure:
+The cuts for certain publishers (bloggers, advertisers, industry content creators) depend on the commission structure:

-- Revenue Sharing Model: The publisher earns a portion of the revenue generated from sales on the publisher’s web.
+- Revenue Sharing Model: The publisher earns a portion of the revenue generated from sales on the publisher’s website.

-- Pay-per-click (PPC) or Cost-per-click (CPC): The payment is depending on the number of clicks from the publisher’s website to the merchant’s website.
+- Pay-per-click (PPC) or Cost-per-click (CPC): The payment depends on the number of clicks from the publisher’s website to the merchant’s website.

-- Pay-per-acquisition (PPA): payment rate based on a particular action, such as when a new visitor signs up for a newsletter or purchases via an affiliate connection.
+- Pay-per-acquisition (PPA): Pay rate based on a particular action, such as when a new visitor signs up for a newsletter or purchases via an affiliate connection.

-- Cost-per-lead (CPL): Publishers receive payment for contact information from an interested prospect.
+- Cost-per-lead (CPL): Publishers receive payment for contact information from an interesting prospect.
 The merchant or his sales team will then be able to reach out to the prospect.

-- Pay-per-impression (PPI): payment depending on the number of times the visitor of the website has viewed the ad.
+- Pay-per-impression (PPI): payment depends on the number of times the website visitor has viewed the ad.